Siege of Jadotville: Battle

 The 500 Irish and Swedish UN troops based in Kamina, together with Indian army Gurkhas (seemingly 3rd Battalion, 1 Gorkha Rifles), made several attempts to relieve the besieged Irish soldiers.
-The supporting force of mercenaries (many of them French, German, Belgian and South African; almost all veterans of the Algerian War) beat back these efforts.
+The supporting force of mercenaries (many of them French, German, Belgian and South African; almost all veterans of the Algerian War, being most of the officers also veterans of the French Foreign Legion) beat back these efforts.
 They had been brought in by Moïse Tshombe, Katanga's premier, whose secessionist government had been supported by Belgium.

 Attempting to reach the besieged A Company, the relief column, named "Force Kane" after its commander Commandant John Kane, was stymied in a series of battles at a pinch point called the Lufira Bridge.
 This bridge carried the Jadotville-to-Elisabethville Highway across the Lufira River.
 The Katangese forces dug in here and brought heavy and sustained ground and air fire onto the relief column, killing up to five Indian troops, injuring a number of Irish troops and ultimately forcing the column off the bridge.
 Additionally, during the effort to reach the trapped company, the Katanga forces set off charges on the railway bridge to impede potential relief efforts.

 On 14 September, the Fouga jet flew passes over the battlefield, dropping bombs that disabled the Company's vehicles and caused injuries to two Irish soldiers.

 During the siege, the Irish radioed to their headquarters: "We will hold out until our last bullet is spent.
 Could do with some whiskey".

 On 16 September, a second attempt to reach the Irish company was made, but failed with another three Indian troops being killed and a further eight soldiers suffering injuries.
 The Katangese asked Quinlan for a ceasefire, as their own forces had been diminished.
 By this time, their effective strength may have been reduced to 2,000 men.
 Later that same day, a ceasefire agreement was reached between Quinlan and the leader of the Katangan forces, enabling the Irish troops to re-supply with water; the Gendarmerie retreated from their positions surrounding the UN compound.